andrius-learns-things/tech-profile-and-notes/README.md

-# Andrius B. technical profile
+# Andrius B. technical profile (WIP)

 I am Andrius - software developer based in Vilnius, Lithuania, working in software development since 2005.

 This repo is my technical profile - things I have learned and things I still need to learn.
 It also contains my technical notes in various form: bookmarks, cheetsheets, proof of concepts, etc.

-Notation, used in this page:
+Notation used in this page:

 - `***` I know it well, no additional studying would be needed (studied in detail / used in real projects recently)
 - `**` Some studying/refreshing would be needed (studied it / used in real projects a while ago / have some proof-of-concepts, etc)